thenlevy/perso.ens-lyon-nicolas.levy/README.md

 ## Upcoming talks

 * ENSnano: A software for designing 3D DNA nanostructures.
 27th October At the [DNA Nanotech for Medicine & Biology Webinar](https://blogs.ed.ac.uk/dnananotechwebinars/)
-* Talk at GT Bioss, 23rd November - Lyon. title to be decied
+* Talk at GT Bioss, 23rd November - Lyon. title to be decided

 ## Previous talks